Burgess Hill to Hassocks walk

 - GR 326 152 At the crossroads turn left down South Street (B2112).
 Continue for 120m until you reach the junction of Clayton Road and Beacon Road.
 Cross there to a grass verge with a white 3-armed signpost.
 To the left of a public bench is a footpath sign for the Downs.
 Go along the enclosed pathway for 200m until you emerge by a small housing estate mini-roundabout.
 A sign in the middle points right.
 Follow this to go right between houses to cross a stile, a narrow grassy area followed by a footbridge and wooden gate to emerge into a field.
 Walk diagonally left southwest, 225° initially to a gap in the first hedge by an oak tree (after 140m).
 Having passed through gap, bear left southwards (180°) to go straight across the field towards woods ahead with a hedge to its right.
 In 200m pass an arrow marker on a post to go through a gap in the hedge.
 Carry on in the same direction for 300m alongside a hedge to your left until you reach a gate which you go through.
 In 75m pass Park Barn Farm, usually muddy and full of horses, to follow a recently fenced-in path by a line of trees to your right, bearing 220°.
 At the corner of the field in 230m cross a stile and turn right along a lane.
 After 120m turn left down an unsignposted public footpath or bridleway (continuation of the SBP).
 Follow this SSW and upwards for 1300m, initially through a gully until you clear the treeline to continue the gruelling uphill slog following first one then two extremely well defined chalky tracks.
 Coombe Bottom is to your right.
 The area at the top of the climb is known as Burnhouse Bostall.

 - GR 315129 Once at the top, near spot height 234, (Ditchling Beacon is to the left) either go through the gate in fence ahead or turn right to head for and reach a major path junction with a four-armed signpost having gone through a gate.
-The South Downs Way goes from left to right; go right and follow it west for 50m until you reach an unarmed signpost with 17 marked on a blue arrow.
+The South Downs Way goes from left to right; go right and follow it west for 50m until you reach a signpost with a (bridleway) blue arrow.
 Turn left here through a gate to continue southwest along the SBP keeping a fence to your right initially for 1.25km until you reach the SECOND path junction.

 - GR 309117 By a hedge (which you don't cross) leave the SBP.
-Turn right along hedge/fence on your left hand side until you reach a line of trees and hedges 100m away to cross small stile.
+Turn right along hedge/fence on your left hand side until you reach a line of trees and hedges 100m away to go through a metal gate.
 Turn right along a fenced in path northwards for 200m and then turn left through a gate.
 Follow a clear path across open country towards clumps of woodlands and a golf course in the distance, going downhill and westward your bearing 290°.
 Stay on this path all the way for 1.7km passing through the golf course and woodland downhill towards Pyecombe, the intended lunch stop which is sandwiched between the A23, Wolstonbury Hill and the A273 (which you must cross) having reached a stile by a gate to emerge onto what is a very busy road!
 (The golf club entrance is further up this road.)
 Go up the minor road opposite towards Pyecombe village.
-In 120m at the church, turn left at crossroads (by a bench suitable for picnicing), to descend for 200m along road until you reach The Plough, which is the recommended lunch stop.
-As well as a bar menu there is a seperate "posh-nosh" area and also a beer garden with a grassy knoll well away from the building should you wish to consume pub crisps in good weather over your Sussex Best Bitter....
+In 160m at the church, turn left at crossroads (by a bench suitable for picnicing), to descend for 200m along road until you reach The Plough, which is the recommended lunch stop.
+As well as a bar menu there is a separate "upmarket" area and also a beer garden with a grassy knoll well away from the building should you wish to consume pub crisps in good weather over your Sussex Best Bitter....

 - or so of climbing.